5.2: Oxygen-Binding Proteins and Allosterism

 The dashed light blue vertical line shows the approximate wavelength (around 450 nm) of the largest molar extinction coefficient difference between the two forms.
 Note that the y axis is a log scale.
 At 450 nm, oxyhemoglobin has an extinction coefficient of about 600,000 while deoxyhemoglobin is about 60,000, so much more blue light is removed from a solution of oxyHb, making it appear bright red.
 Note also that the same differences appear in the red region of the spectra, where the extinction coefficients only vary from 3000 for oxyhemoglobin to 200 for deoxyHb.
 Hence absorption in this region has little effect on the visible color of blood.

 The spectrum shown in Figure \(\PageIndex{6}\) also shows the near-infrared region (denoted by a rectangle) of the spectra.
-Inexpensive pulse oximeters (some built into watches) have been increasingly used by people at home to measure their oxygenation status during the COVID-19 pandemic.
+Many may use inexpensive pulse oximeters (some built into watches) to measure their oxygenation status during the COVID-19 pandemic.
 These use two pulsed LEDs, one at 660 nm, where oxyhemoglobin has a higher extinction coefficient, and one at 940 (infrared region), where deoxyhemoglobin has a higher extinction coefficient.
-Inexpensive pulse oximeters overestimate the oxygenation state of people with darker skin tones and put such people at risk from inaccurate values.
+Inexpensive pulse oximeters overestimate the oxygenation state of people with darker skin tones and put such peoples' health at risk from overestimated values.

 Binding of ligand to the heme Fe2+: crystal and ligand fields